 Lowell Milken

-Lowell MilkenAn international businessman and philanthropist with three decades of work in education research, policy and practice–as well as firsthand visits to thousands of U.S. classrooms–Lowell Milken has earned the reputation as a visionary education reform leader.
+Lowell MilkenAn international businessman and philanthropist with over four decades of work in education research, policy and practice–as well as firsthand visits to thousands of U.S. classrooms–Lowell Milken has earned the reputation as an education visionary.
 His personal and professional philosophy is guided by the belief that in every endeavor, it is the human element that makes the defining difference.
-Milken Family Foundation Chairman and Co-Founder Lowell Milken has been a vital contributor to American and world culture, education reform, and medical research for three decades.
 The Milken Archive of Jewish Music is a cultural and historic project of unprecedented scope, launched by Lowell in 1990 to preserve the diverse body of sacred and secular music inspired by 350 years of Jewish life in America.
-The Archive has grown to encompass 600 recorded works–500 of them world-premiere recordings–more than 800 hours of oral history videos, and a database of approximately 50,000 photographs.
-A new virtual museum website makes this content available to educate and inspire people of all faiths and cultures.
+The Archive has grown to encompass 600 newly recorded works–500 of them world-premiere recordings–more than 800 hours of oral history videos, and a database of approximately 50,000 photographs.
+The Milken Archive's "virtual museum" website makes this content available to educate and inspire people of all faiths and cultures.

-Lowell's focus on human potential is what drives the foundation’s groundbreaking initiatives to strengthen K-12 education.
-The Milken Educator Awards (MEA) were created by Lowell to recognize the importance of outstanding educators and encourage talented young people to enter teaching.
-First presented in 1987, the program has evolved as America’s preeminent teacher recognition program with a national network of more than 2,600 recipients.
+Lowell's focus on human potential is what drives the foundation's groundbreaking initiatives to strengthen K-12 education.
+The Milken Educator Awards were created by Lowell to recognize the importance of outstanding educators and encourage talented young people to enter teaching.
+First presented in 1987, the initiative has evolved as America's preeminent teacher recognition program with a national network of nearly 3,000 recipients.

-Recognition for Lowell's achievements in education has included awards from organizations such as the Education Commission of the States, National Association of State Boards of Education, the Horace Mann League, the National Association of Secondary School Principals, Jewish Theological Seminary, Hebrew Union College, Kappa Delti Pi International Honor Society and UCLA School of Law.
-Hebrew Union College presented him with an honorary Doctor of Humane Letters.
+Recognition for Lowell's achievements in education has included awards from organizations such as the Education Commission of the States, National Association of State Boards of Education, the Horace Mann League, the National Association of Secondary School Principals, Jewish Theological Seminary, Hebrew Union College, Kappa Delti Pi International Honor Society, and UCLA School of Law – which honored Lowell as Alumnus of the Year for Public Service.
+Champman University and Hebrew Union College have each presented him with an honorary Doctor of Humane Letters.
+The Education Commission of the States recognized Lowell with the James Bryant Conant Award, its highest honor for significant improvements by an individual to American education.

 Lowell Milken is a product of California's public school system, graduating Phi Beta Kappa and summa cum laude from the University of California at Berkeley, where he received the School of Business Administration's Most Outstanding Student Award.
 He earned his law degree from the University of California, Los Angeles, with the distinctions of Order of the Coif and UCLA Law Review.